 Define ops(p) for a given plan p to be the set of operators present in that plan, with some operators perhaps repeated in that plan.
 A generation g (also a set of operators) is applicable to a plan p if opsg⊆g.
 By definition, if a generation is applicable to a given plan, it is applicable to all subsequent generations.
 The smallest such generation is termed the minimally applicable generation, or mingen.
 As each change point consists of a pair of adjacent Q@Cs, we have two generations to consider.
 We extrapolate the measured query time of the lower generation to the cardinality of the higher generation to determine whether the plan at the higher generation is suboptimal, by computing a relative delta, defined as the measured time of the plan at the higher generation minus the measured time of the plan at the lower generation extrapolated to that same cardinality, divided by the measured time of the plan at the higher generation.
 The relative delta is thus scaled, and has a range of -1 (indicating maximum non-suboptimality, where the plan at the higher generation is faster than that of the lower generation) to 1 (indicating maximum suboptimality, where the plan at the higher generation is slower).
 (In the former case of a negative relative delta, we can't state unequivocally that the associated plan is optimal, because there may be yet another plan involving the operators within that generation that is even faster.)

-Out of 112,118 Q@Cs examined, a total of 66,769 pairs/change points were identified and timed via our timing protocol (13).
-For the great majority (94%), both Q@Cs were of the same generation.
-We identified 1378 pairs with a non-suboptimal plan at the later generation and 1701 pairs with a suboptimal plan at the later generation.

 This analysis is for a single pair of adjacent Q@Cs for a single query running on a specific DBMS, providing a relative delta for the minimally applicable generation.
 A positive relative delta indicates that the later generation chose a suboptimal plan; a negative relative delta indicates the later generation did not.
 The relative delta is a percentage difference, and so is not affected by the absolute magnitude of the run time nor by the cardinality in question.
 Indeed, because it is a percentage difference, the relative delta is not affected by the query nor even which DBMS is involved.
 We associate this relative delta with the later generation, for it is that generation which had the choice between the two plans for that query.

+Out of 112,118 Q@Cs examined, a total of 66,769 pairs/change points were identified and timed via our timing protocol (13).
+For the great majority (94%), both Q@Cs were of the same generation.
+We identified 1378 pairs with a non-suboptimal plan at the later generation and 1701 pairs with a suboptimal plan at the later generation that satisfied the requirements listed in the Supplementary Materials, including having a different generation number for the lower and upper plans.

 Trends Across DBMS Generations.
 Consider how the average relative delta, computed across queries and DBMSes, and then computed for each generation, might behave across successive generations.
 The average relative delta is a characterization of the aggregate impact of that generation, providing a quantitative estimate of the benefit of adding that operator.
 (We use average so that each point is not impacted by the number of pairs over which that point is computed.)